For Super Bowl ads this year, crypto is out, booze is in - NewsBreak

 The big game between the Kansas City Chiefs and the Philadelphia Eagles takes place on Sunday.

-Last year’s Super Bowl was dubbed the “Crypto Bowl” because four cryptocurrency companies — FTX, Coinbase, Crypto.com and eToro — ran splashy commercials.
+Last year's Super Bowl was dubbed the “Crypto Bowl” because four cryptocurrency companies — FTX, Coinbase, Crypto.com and EToro — ran splashy commercials.
 It was part of a larger effort by crypto companies to break into the mainstream with sports sponsorships.
-But in November, FTX filed for bankruptcy and its founder was charged in a scheme to defraud investors.
+But in November, FTX filed for bankruptcy and its founder was charged in an alleged scheme to defraud investors .

 This year, two crypto advertisers had commercials “booked and done" and two others were ”on the one-yard line," Evans said.
 But once FTX news broke, those deals weren't completed.